 The National Park Service

 Teaching With Historic Places: online lesson plans that use historic sites listed in the National Register of Historic Places to explore American history.
-For middle and high school history, social studies, and geography.
-Lessons can be adapted from upper elementary through high school.
+Lesson plans can be adapted both for older and younger grades and link to the national Curriculum Standards for History for Grades 5-12, and Social Studies standards for middle school.
+Currently, 140 lesson plans are available.
+At least ten of the lesson plans have an archeological focus.
 Each lesson includes maps, readings and photographs.

 Intrigue of the Past: A Teacher’s Activity Guide for Fourth through Seventh Grades.